 12. Drink the best seasonal Dutch craft beers

 The beer industry in The Netherlands offers more than Heineken, Amstel and Bavaria.
 There are hundreds of small breweries across The Netherlands and together they all produce something special.
 During the winter season in The Netherlands dark beers are the seasonal beers to try, or bockbier as we call them in Dutch.
 These beers have a higher percentage of alcohol and are quite heavy.
 But since you’re in The Netherlands in December anyway, you can try them.

 Some of the best Dutch bock beer can be found at breweries such as Brouwerij Maximus in Utrecht.
 Bierbrouwerij De Roos in Hilvarenbeek.
 But any Dutch brewery that you can visit has an amazing beer.

 13. Get chilly and explore ice sculptures in Zwolle

 The best ice sculpting artists from all over the world make their way to Zwolle.
 They will work their magic with 275.000 kilograms of ice and 275.000 kilograms of snow.
 Their creations will be part of the theme ‘travel through time’ and you can discover sculptures of 6 meters high.

 There are timeslots for everyone who wants to buy tickets.
 You can enter the venue at a certain date and time, but you decide for how long you’re staying in the venue as there is no specific time for that.

-The Dutch Ice Sculpture Festival takes place from the 14th of December 2019 until the 1st of March 2020.
+The Dutch Ice Sculpture Festival usually takes place from the middle of December until the end of February/ first few days of March.